MicroStrategy/embedding-sdk-docs/docs/new-embedding-architecture/new-embedding-architecture.md

 - [Destroy Visualizations in a page](./destroy-multiple-viz.html)

-  Because we only support to embed the visualizations from one dossier, we need the functionality to switch from the current dossier to another dossier.
+  Because we only support embedding the visualizations from one dossier, we need the functionality to switch from the current dossier to another dossier.
 This introductory sample shows how to destroy the current visualizations before embedding a new set of visualizations.

 The new set of APIs are still in a pre-release early version(**alpha version**), and might have significant changes in the future.
 Currently, it has the constraints below: